-Students are allowed to obtain multiple degrees at the same academic level through Liberty University; however, due to the extent of overlap between required courses in the CEFS Department programs, some degrees are not eligible.
-For students pursuing a second degree, the number of credits that can be applied toward the second degree may not exceed the maximum amount of transfer credit allowed for that degree.
+Students seeking to obtain a second degree through Liberty may do so, but due to the extent of overlap between required courses in the CEFS department programs, dual degrees will not be awarded within the department.
+For students pursuing a second degree outside of the CEFS department, the number of credits that can be applied toward the second degree may not exceed the maximum amount of transfer credit allowed for that degree.
 If two degrees share required courses exceeding the maximum allowable transfer credit for the second degree, the student must take additional courses as substitutes for the shared courses.
-Questions may be directed to Academic Advising or the Registrar's Office.